YetiForceCompany/YetiForceCRM/README.md

 Follow us on [Twitter](https://twitter.com/YetiForceEN) or like on [FaceBook](https://www.facebook.com/YetiForce-CRM-158646854306054/?ref=aymt_homepage_panel) to get real-time info about new articles and functionalities.

-Visit our [online store](https://yetiforce.shop/) with commercial modules and support packages.

 ## Where else can you find YetiForce?

 -   [Sourceforge](https://sourceforge.net/projects/yetiforce/)